 Babel, et. al. (n.d.) propose that the diffusion of linguistic innovations across language boundaries was a significant factor in the differentiation of the Numic subdivisions.
-The shift of initial η - to n- in Tubatulabal and the Numic languages may indicate that such diffusion occurred across subfamily boundaries, another instance of which could be the shift of medial -t- to -l- that Tubatulabal shares with the Cupan subdivision of the Takic subfamily (Hill 2011).
+The shift of initial \\ $\eta$ - to \n- in Tubatulabal and the Numic languages may indicate that such diffusion occurred across subfamily boundaries, another instance of which could be the shift of medial \\-t- to \-l- that Tubatulabal shares with the Cupan subdivision of the Takic subfamily (Hill 2011).
 A comparable example from the SUA branch involves the Tepiman and Taracahitan languages.
-Tepiman is defined as a genetic unit based on a number of innovations in its consonant phonemes and by the retention of /i/, which shifted to /e/ or / $e \sim i$ / in all the other SUA subfamilies.
-Yet, Tepiman shares some of the consonant innovations with neighboring Taracahitan languages, for example w > /g/, y > /d/, and $k^w > /b/$, all three of which also are found in Eudeve and Ópata (Shaul 1983:97-99; 2010:270-271).
+Tepiman is defined as a genetic unit based on a number of innovations in its consonant phonemes and by the retention of \/i/, which shifted to /e/ or /e ~ i/ in all the other

+SUA subfamilies.
+Yet, Tepiman shares some of the consonant innovations with neighboring Taracahitan languages, for example w > g/g/, y > d/g/, and $k^w > b/g/$ , all three of which also are found in Eudeve and Ópata (Shaul 1983:97-99; 2010:270-271).